-39.4 RED TRIANGLE
+40.4 RED TRIANGLE

-- 39.4.1 Each competing car must carry a red reflective triangle which, in the event of the car stopping in a special stage, must be placed in a conspicuous position by a member of the crew at least 50 metres before the car's position, in order to warn following drivers.
-Any crew failing to comply may be subject to a penalty at the discretion of the stewards. - 39.4.2 This triangle must be placed even if the stopped car is off the road.
+- 40.4.1 Each competing car must carry a red reflective triangle which, in the event of the car stopping in a special stage, must be placed in a conspicuous position by a member of the crew at least 50 metres before the car's position, in order to warn following drivers.
+Any crew failing to comply may be subject to a penalty at the discretion of the Stewards. - 40.4.2 This triangle must be placed even if the stopped car is off the road.

-39.5 THE USE OF YELLOW FLAGS
+40.5 THE USE OF YELLOW FLAGS

-39.5.1 On passing a displayed yellow flag, the driver must immediately reduce speed, maintain this reduced speed until the end of the special stage, and follow the instructions of any marshals or intervention car drivers.
+- 40.5.1 On passing a displayed yellow flag, the driver must immediately reduce speed, maintain this reduced speed until the end of the special stage, and follow the instructions of any marshals or intervention car drivers.
 Flags will be displayed at all radio points preceding the incident.
-Failure to comply with this rule will entail a penalty at the discretion of the stewards.

-- 39.5.2 A crew which has been shown the yellow flag will be given a notional time for the stage, as in Article 38. - 39.5.3 The yellow flag will be displayed to crews only on the instruction of the clerk of the course.
+Failure to comply with this rule will entail a penalty at the discretion of the Stewards. - 40.5.2 A crew which has been shown the yellow flag will be given a notional time for the stage, as in Art.
+39. - 40.5.3 The yellow flag will be displayed to crews only on the instruction of the clerk of the course.
 The flags may only be displayed at radio points marked in the road book and by a marshal wearing a distinctive jacket of the colour stipulated in Appendix H and on which is marked the radio point symbol.
-The time of deployment of the flag will be recorded and notified to the stewards by the clerk of the course. - 39.5.4 No flag other than the yellow flag may be deployed at any point in a special stage. - 39.5.5 A yellow flag must be available at each stage radio point (situated at approximately 5 km intervals). - 39.5.6 If different signalling systems (e.g. flashing lights) are used in super special stages, full details must be included in the supplementary regulations. - 39.5.7 In the case of a stage being interrupted or stopped and the crews are required to pass through the special stage, a yellow flag must be displayed at the start to inform the drivers how they must proceed.
+The time of deployment of the flag will be recorded and notified to the clerk of the course who may allocate each crew affected a time which is judged to be the fairest. - 40.5.4 No flag other than the yellow flag may be deployed at any point in a special stage. - 40.5.5 A yellow flag must be available at each stage radio point (situated at approximately 5 km intervals). - 40.5.6 If different signalling systems (e.g. flashing lights) are used in super special stages, full details must be included in the supplementary regulations. - 40.5.7 In the case of a stage being interrupted or stopped and the crews are required to pass through the special stage, a yellow flag must be displayed at the start to inform the drivers how they must proceed.

-39.6 YELLOW FLAG POINTS DURING RECONNAISSANCE
+40.6 YELLOW FLAG POINTS DURING RECONNAISSANCE